-We helped put Chris in touch with the team at Mind, and he raised an incredible £265 from collection tins within the store!
+We helped put Chris in touch with the team at Mind, and he raised £265 from collection tins within the store.

 This month, we decided to focus our attention on a single person, a young man named Liam who had been sleeping rough in the Newhaven area since mid-April.
 We've attended several meetings with Lewes District Council on Liam's behalf, contacted numerous MPs and fired off several dozen emails to ensure that Liam gets all the support he deserves, and has somebody alongside him every step of the way, helping him to navigate the byzantine world of applying for emergency accommodation.

 This month, we've been raising money for Brighton's very own StreetVet, a local charity which provide medical aid to stray and homeless pets.
 Check out their page here if you aren't familiar with them: